prtkgpt/questdb.io/docs/concept/designated-timestamp.md

 ---

 QuestDB offers the option to elect a column as `designated timestamp`.
-This allows you to leverage specific high-performance time-series functions of QuestDB, but introduces a constraint on the column in question that will reject out of order inserts.
+This allows you to leverage specific high-performance time series functions of QuestDB, but introduces a constraint on the column in question that will reject out of order inserts.